twitter-research/graph-neural-pde/README.md

 ## Troubleshooting

 Most problems installing the dependencies are caused by Cuda version mismatches with pytorch geometric.
-We recommend checking your cuda version
+We recommend checking your cuda and pytorch versions
 ```
 nvcc --version
+python -c "import torch; print(torch.__version__)"
 ```
 and then following instructions here to install pytorch geometric https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html